-Groundwater levels in the FRA in the highlands (Fig. 14) display a broad relationship with rainfall patterns (observation wells BRS017 and MOR0126), with water level rises of several metres occurring in very wet years such as 1981, 1993, 1996 and 2006.
+FRACTURED ROCK AQUIFER Groundwater levels in the FRA in the highlands (Fig. 14) display a broad relationship with rainfall patterns (observation wells BRS017 and MOR126), with water level rises of several metres occurring in wet years such as 1983, 1992 and 2005.
 FRA observation wells beneath the Tertiary sediments tend to show a more subdued response, as seen with MOR156 which also shows a reduction in seasonal drawdown since 2006, probably as a result of reduced pumping.
 Observation well BLV007 is displaying an atypical decreasing trend.
-The period of high water levels in 2004-05 and 2005-06 may reflect the decrease in extractions following the introduction of the BIL scheme.
+The period of slightly increasing water levels during 2004-06 in wells BRS017, MOR126 and MOR156, may reflect the decrease in extractions following the introduction of the BIL scheme.